mishaelnuh/RodSteward-GH/README.md

 # RodSteward-GH

 RodSteward-GH is a Grasshopper plugin which enables users to create structures from 3D printed joints and cut dowels.
 It is based on the RodSteward software package developed by [alecjacobson](https://github.com/alecjacobson/).
-The RodSteward-GH algorithm deviates from the original software as it leverages Rhino and Grasshopper functionality.
+The RodSteward-GH codes deviates from the original software as it leverages Rhino and Grasshopper functionality.
 More information on the RodSteward paper can be found [here](http://www.dgp.toronto.edu/projects/rodsteward/).

 ## Components